RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     <b>Exercise</b>: Making the Todo list look nicer
 </h4>

-Right now the UI looks decent but with a few tweaks it could look much better.
+Right now the UI looks ok but with a few tweaks it will have a much better look and feel to it.

 ![todo unstyled](images/todo-unstyled.png)

-If we added some padding around each row, a bottom border, made the date smaller and gray, increased the size of each icon and made the completed items gray with a strike-through, the UI would pop.
+Lets add some padding around each row, a bottom border, made the date smaller and gray, increased the size of each icon and made the completed items gray with a strike-through, the UI would pop.

 The first thing we need to do is add in our styles to the Todo component.
 Since these styles are strictly for the Todo component we are going to add them into the todo.component.scss instead of the app's style.scss file.